HeberTU/fraud-detection-system/README.md

 Important notes:

-* Generating the training data is time intensive, all the generated artifacts are stored in the `.cachedor` path using the utils module.
+* Generating the training data is time intensive; all the generated artifacts are stored in the `.cachedor` path using the utils module.
 * Model artifacts are stored in the `assets` path.